kubak89/MVI-Android-Templates/README.md

-# MVI activity template for Android Studio
+# MVI templates for Android Studio

 This is a group template for MVI application components.